jonnyspicer/jonnyspicer.github.io/mendokusai/_posts/2020-08-21-its-only-fun-when-it-hurts.md

 ---
 layout: mendokusai
 author: Jonny Spicer
-title: It's Only Fun When It Hurts
+title: It&#39;s Only Fun When It Hurts
 tags: [ Poker ]
 ---
 I think I am a favourite to one day get the words "no gamble, no future" tattooed somewhere on my body.
 While I don't